Fatmir Besimi

-Education
+Early life and education

 Fatmir Besimi was born in Tetovo, North Macedonia.
-He attended school in Tetovo and studied Economics at the Ss.
+Besimi is an ethnic Albanian.
+He attended school in Tetovo and studied economics at the Ss.
 Cyril and Methodius University of Skopje.
 His research thesis was on the subject “Monetary and Exchange Rate Policy in the Republic of Macedonia during the Process of Accession to the European Union".

-During his studies he was a scholar of the Fund for talented students of the Ministry of Education of Republic of Macedonia, as well as user of the joint scholarship of Staffordshire University, Great Britain and Open Society Institute, Hungary.
+During his studies he was a scholar of the Fund for talented students of the Ministry of Education of Republic of Macedonia, as well as user of the joint scholarship of University of Staffordshire, Great Britain and Open Society Institute, Hungary.

-Views

-Fatmir Besimi believes in peace and stability as the basis for a sustainable development.
-Globalization and integration are an imperative leading to a better quality of life through the increased competition, transparency and functional democracy.
-In that respect, he considers the Euro-Atlantic integrations as the best alternative for the future of the Republic of Macedonia and the Balkans.
-Besimi believes that the future rests solely in our hands, in our readiness to face the challenges and use our full potential in improving our living standard and the quality of life.

 Career

 In 2001 he worked in the Research Directorate in the National Bank of the Republic of Macedonia.
 From 2002 to 2003 he was Director of the Public Enterprise for Airport Services, after which he was selected as Vice-Governor of the National Bank of Republic of Macedonia.
 In December 2004 he was appointed Minister of Economy in the Government of the Republic of Macedonia.
 After completing his mandate as Minister of Economy he was engaged as an economist in the World Bank Office in Kosovo in 2007.
 In 2008 he received a second mandate as Minister of Economy.
-After the early parliamentary elections in 2011 he became the Minister of Defence in the Government of the Republic of Macedonia(the first minister from ethnical Albanian community in this position) and during that period he was a member of the National Security Council of the Republic of Macedonia.
-Since February 2013 Besimi was appointed as Deputy Prime Minister in charge for the European Affairs in the Government of the Republic of Macedonia..
+After the early parliamentary elections in 2011 he became the Minister of Defence in the Government of the Republic of Macedonia (the first minister from ethnical Albanian community in this position) and during that period he was a member of the National Security Council of the Republic of Macedonia.
+Since February 2013 Besimi was appointed as Deputy Prime Minister in charge for the European Affairs in the Government of the Republic of Macedonia.